According to Jean Piaget, knowledge is acquired through the progression of four distinct stages.

 The �intrasarcomere� mechanisms, such as the actin�myosin interaction, are mentioned only in passing.
 It is assumed that the readers are familiar with these mechanisms from courses in muscle physiology.

-Motor Learning and Performance 5th Edition With Web Study Guide
+Motor Learning and Performance 5th Edition eBook With Web Study Guide